Chapter H: The Horse

 If you continue on to the next book (Book Two: MOC Combat), you'll see that BrikWars has rules

-they can build out of bricks or other toys.
+they can assemble out of bricks or other toys.
 However, in many classic battle genres,

-or vehicles on the field, making the extensive custom Creations
+or vehicles on the field, making the extra Creations

 H.1: The Horse